 And while the movie mainly focuses on Jobs’ legacy and lifetime achievements, broken up into three different acts based on major product releases, critics say the interaction between Jobs and Brennan-Jobs in the movie is actually a metaphor for his ego and his need to control everything around him.

-Here’s what we know about the real Lisa Brennan-Jobs: Born May 17, 1978, Lisa Nicole Brennan is the Apple co-founder Steve Jobs’ daughter from his high school love, Chrisann Brennan.
-Jobs wasn’t present for Lisa's birth, but he came to visit a few days after she was born.
+Here’s what we know about the real Lisa Brennan-Jobs: Born May 17, 1978, Lisa Nicole Brennan-Jobs is the Apple cofounder Steve Jobs’ daughter from his high school love, Chrisann Brennan.
+Jobs wasn’t present for Brennan-Jobs’ birth, but he came to visit a few days after she was born.

-Strangely, though, perhaps terrified by the prospect of being a father, Jobs publicly denied being Lisa's dad, and a legal case followed.
-Even after a DNA paternity test established Jobs as Lisa's father, he made up a ridiculous argument that because the DNA test said he was 94.1 percent likely to be Lisa's father, 28 percent of the male population could also be Lisa's father.
+Strangely, though, perhaps terrified by the prospect of being a father, Jobs publicly denied being Brennan-Jobs’ dad, and a legal case followed.
+Even after a DNA paternity test established Jobs as Brennan-Jobs’ father, he made up a ridiculous argument that because the DNA test said he was 94.1 percent likely to be Brennan-Jobs’ father, 28 percent of the male population could also be her father.
 Years later, Jobs apologized for the cruel remarks.

-Once paternity was legally declared, Jobs was forced to give Lisa's mom $385 per month in child support.
+Once paternity was legally declared, Jobs was forced to give Brennan-Jobs’ mom $385 per month in child support.
 He increased the amount to a mere $500 a month once he became a millionaire.
-As Lisa Brennan got older, she and her father reconciled, and she even lived with him during high school.
-She legally changed her name to Lisa Brennan-Jobs.
-Wanting to be a writer, Lisa attended Harvard University and graduated in 2000.
+As Brennan-Jobs got older, she and her father reconciled, and she even lived with him during high school.
+It wasn’t until then that she legally changed her name to Lisa Brennan-Jobs (adding the Jobs).
+Wanting to be a writer, Brennan-Jobs attended Harvard University and graduated in 2000.